iota9star/chrome-devtools-mcp/docs/troubleshooting.md

 ## General tips

-- Run `npx chrome-devtools-mcp@latest --help` to test if the MCP server runs on your machine.
+- Run `npx @iota9star/chrome-devtools-mcp@latest --help` to test if the MCP server runs on your machine.
 - Make sure that your MCP client uses the same npm and node version as your terminal.
 - When configuring your MCP client, try using the `--yes` argument to `npx` to auto-accept installation prompt.